Road safety work is carried out by the council and partners with the aim of reducing the number of people killed or seriously injured on Fife's roads.

 Child car seat checks

-Fife’s Safer Communities team have staff who are trained by the Royal Society for the Prevention of Accidents (RoSPA) and can carry out a free check your on your child car seat.
+Fife’s Safer Communities team have staff who are trained by the Royal Society for the Prevention of Accidents (RoSPA) and can carry out a free check you're on your child car seat.

 If you are unsure of the fitting of your child's car seat or would just like peace of mind, please contact us.